 Applications can be installed before or after the target device software is installed.
-If target devices will be members of a domain, and will share a vDisk, additional configuration steps must be completed (refer to Managing Domain Computer Accounts, before proceeding with the installation).
+If target devices will be members of a domain, and will share a vDisk, additional configuration steps must be completed.

-- If the target device BIOS has not yet been configured, re-boot the target device and enter the system’s BIOS setup.
-(To get to BIOS setup, press the F1, F2, F10 or Delete key during the boot process.
-The key varies by manufacturer).
+- If the target device BIOS has not yet been configured, re-boot the target device and enter the system’s BIOS setup; to get to BIOS setup, press the F1, F2, F10 or the Delete key during the boot process.
+The key varies by manufacturer.

 - Set the network adapter to On with PXE.

 Depending on the system vendor, this setting may appear differently.